Gabriella439/slides/lambdaconf/category.md

 However, mathematicians have spent decades studying reusable interfaces

 We can expand the Unix philosophy to new domains using mathematical interfaces

-This will let us "mix and match" new kinds of programming components

-# Overview

 # `Monoid`